-Main Sourdough Starter Feeding (Bi-Weekly)
+Main Sourdough Starter Feeding (Daily or Bi-Weekly)

 - 3 grams Mature Sourdough Starter